-- 46. Under the direct supervision of the audit committee or, as the case may be, an ad hoc committee of the board, there should be an internal risk control and management role exercised by an internal unit or department of the company expressly having the following duties: - affecting the company are adequately identified, managed and quantified. - b) Participate actively in the preparation of the risk strategy and in the major decisions on their management. - See that the risk control and management systems adequately mitigate the risks within the policy defined by the board.
+- Explanation - 46.
+Under the direct supervision of the audit committee or, as the case may be, an ad hoc committee of the board, there should be an internal risk control and management role exercised by an internal unit or department of the company expressly having the following duties: - a) See that the risk control and management systems work properly and, in particular, that all the major risks affecting the company are adequately identified, managed and quantified. - b) Participate actively in the preparation of the risk strategy and in the major decisions on their management. - See that the risk control and management systems adequately mitigate the risks within the policy defined by C) the board.